HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Resource hints are instructions to the browser that you may use to improve a website's performance.
 This set of instructions enable you to assist the browser in prioritizing origins or resources which need to be fetched and processed.

-Let's take a closer look at how resource hints are implemented, what are the most common pitfalls and what we can do to make sure we are using resource hints as effectively as possible.
+Let's take a closer look at how resource hints are implemented, what are the most common pitfalls, and what we can do to make sure we are using resource hints as effectively as possible.

 ### The Link directive